HerbCaudill/herbcaudill.com/content/posts/20230101-establishing-trust-in-a-world-without-servers.md

 it simply won't let him see data he's not allowed to see, or change it in unauthorized ways.

 In practice, what this means is that we rely on well-known technology companies — Google, Apple, Microsoft, etc. — to **vouch for us** in our interactions with each other.

-This is one of those situations that seems unremarkable until you really start thinking about it, at which point you wonder why you ended up living in this bizarro-world timeline.
-How is it that the role of certifying identity has fallen on **consumer brands**?
+It's a bit weird that the job of certifying human identities has been outsourced to a handful of tech giants, right?

-Perhaps it would be more logical for this role to fall on the government, or on a non-profit organization like ICANN.
-Or maybe there is a way for us to **vouch for ourselves**, instead of relying on tech giants, governments, or any centralized organization to confirm our identity.
+Wouldn't it be great if we could just **vouch for ourselves and for each other**, instead of relying on tech giants, governments, or any centralized organization to confirm our identity?

 ## Down the rabbit hole